collective/Products.OpenXml/Products/OpenXml/README.txt

 Download
 ########

-You may find newer versions of PloneArticle from http://plone.org/products/openxml
+You may find newer versions of Products.OpenXml from http://plone.org/products/openxml

 Support